French Open order of play and schedule today including Iga Swiatek

-French Open order of play and match schedule today including Novak Djokovic, Alexander Zverev and Aryna Sabalenka

-Casper Ruud, Taylor Fritz and Holger Rune are also in action on a busy day at Roland Garros
+Coco Gauff, Ons Jabeur and Stefanos Tsitsipas are also in singles action on a packed day at Roland Garros

-Novak Djokovic returns to action in the French Open following his comfortable win over Roberto Carballes Baena, with Anya Sabalenka and Alexander Zverev also in action.

-The win ensured the defending champion has reached the last 32 at Roland Garros for the 19th successive year, despite there being question marks over his form ahead of the tournament.

-Alexander Zverez might have been playing at the French Open, but his court trial in Germany over domestic abuse has been playing out, although it was adjourned on Friday.
-But he beat Rafael Nadal in the first round, and came through easily against David Goffin in the third round.

-Aryna Sabalenka will be looking to carry the form she has shown throughout the tournament so far into the game.
-The Belarussian has lost just seven games across two commanding straight set wins, before facing her “friend” Paula Badosa.
+Iga Swiatek begins the action at the French Open on Sunday, with the likes of Coco Gauff, Carlos Alcaraz and Jannik Sinner also set to feature on another packed day of action at Roland Garros.

+Women’s top seed Swiatek has battled through so far as she seeks a fourth French Open title and will face Anastasia Potapova first up on Court Philippe-Chatrier – mere hours after Novak Djokovic completed his third-round encounter in a ludicrous 3am finish – before one of her rivals for the title, Gauff, faces Italy’s Elisabetta Cocciaretto.

+Meanwhile, another Italian, Sinner, eased into the fourth round with a dominant 6-4, 6-4, 6-4 win over Pavel Kotov and now takes on home favourite Corentin Moutet in a fascinating night-session match in front of an undoubtedly raucous French crowd.

+Alcaraz will also be playing, against the 21st seed Felix Auger-Aliassime.
+The Spaniard, seeded third in the tournament, beat Sebastian Korda in straight sets last time out after being pushed by Jesper de Jong in the previous round.

-The tournament has been quite rain-affected so far, but all the matches scheduled for Saturday are the third round, although Ben Shelton’s game against Felix Auger-Aliassime and Hubert Hurkacz against Denis Shapovalov will pick up where they were unable to finish the evening before.
-Here’s the order of play and match schedule ahead of a bumper day six of the French Open.
+Here’s the order of play and match schedule ahead of a bumper day eight of the French Open.

 All times UK (BST)